seapagan/fastapi-template/docs/usage/configuration/environment.md

 ## Disable the Root Route

-By default, the root route `/` is enabled and returns an HTML page with a welcome message.
+By default, the root route `/` is enabled and returns an HTML page with a welcome message if accessed through a browser or a JSON response if accessed directly.
 If you want to disable this, set the below variable to `False`.

 ```ini
 NO_ROOT_ROUTE=True